InfernoDigital/RoboHands-UnityXR/README.md

 Installation instructions -

+Step 0.
+Download the unity package from here.

 Step 1.
 Go to this link - https://www.youtube.com/watch?v=KHWuTBmT1oI - and watch the video
 until the part where valem makes changes to the hand presence prefabs on the VR player rig.